ludolac/matrix-synapse-stack/README.md

 ## License

-This Helm chart is provided as-is for deploying Matrix Synapse.
+This Helm chart is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

+**Deployed Software Licenses:**
-- Matrix Synapse: Apache License 2.0
+- **Matrix Synapse**: Apache License 2.0
-- Element Web: Apache License 2.0
+- **Element Web**: Apache License 2.0
-- PostgreSQL: PostgreSQL License
+- **PostgreSQL**: PostgreSQL License

+### MIT License Summary

+You are free to:
+- ✅ Use this chart commercially or personally
+- ✅ Modify and distribute the chart
+- ✅ Use privately without restrictions
+- ✅ Sublicense and sell copies

+The only requirement is to include the copyright notice and license in any substantial portions of the software.

 ---